-Interest income is primarily related to interest earned on our marketable securities for the three months ended March 31, 2020 and 2019.
+Interest income is primarily related to interest earned on our marketable securities for the six months ended June 30, 2020 and 2019.

-Other Expense, Net
+Other Income (Expense), Net

-We hold an equity investment in an entity called Ascentage Pharma Group International, or Ascentage International, an affiliate of a Hong-Kong-based clinical-stage biopharmaceutical company called Ascentage Pharma Group Corp.
+We hold an equity investment in an entity called Ascentage Pharma Group International, or Ascentage International, an affiliate of a Hong Kong-based clinical-stage biopharmaceutical company called Ascentage Pharma Group Corp.
 Limited.
 In October 2019, Ascentage International completed an initial public offering of shares of its common stock on the Hong Kong Stock Exchange.
 Following the initial public offering, the underlying nature of our investment in Ascentage International changed and met the definition of an investment in an equity security with a readily determinable fair value to be measured at fair value on a recurring basis, based on quoted stock price available on the Hong Kong Stock Exchange.
-Other expense, net, includes changes in fair value of the investment in this equity security.
+Other income (expense), net, includes changes in fair value and recognized gains or losses upon sale of the investment in this equity security.